-There are many reasons we may resist support based on our beliefs and past experiences.
+We may resist support for many reasons based on our beliefs and past experiences.
 Keep looking for those health professionals that ‘get’ you.

-Often with regards to making an appointment, people feel they need to be ‘ready’ and fear being told what to do or not to do.
+Often, with regard to making an appointment, people feel they need to be ‘ready’ and fear being told what to do or not to do.
 They fear not liking the recommendations or having to commit to the change.
 They fear having someone reveal the behaviours that they know aren’t healthy.

 I like to put clients at ease by explaining this is not how I work.